GDC-ConsumerEdge/consumer-edge-core/README.md

 1. Create a GCP project with a valid billing account, then clone this repository.

-1. Setup the "build-artifacts/" for the specific cluster.
-Follow instructions detialed in [docs/SETTING_BUILD_ARTIFACTS_CONTEXT.md]

 1. At this point running `./scripts/change-instance-context.sh` should look similar to this output (+/- differnet context names)

     > NOTE: The selected context should have a star next to it.